 The combination of academics and fine dining was a perfect fit for Jerry Horton, who “went to university for an honours degree in English and came out as a waiter.”
 It was a career choice he has never regretted.

-From September to June, you will find him in discussion with a professor, vice-provost or local lunchtime diner over the merits of choosing rabbit meatballs with tomato tartar or calamari schnitzel with shitake mushroom salad.
+From September to June, you will find him in discussion with a professor, vice-provost or local lunchtime diner over the merits of choosing rabbit meatballs with tomato tartare or calamari schnitzel with shiitake mushroom salad.
 A former cook and lifelong food enthusiast, Jerry is a passionate advocate of Chef Suzanne Baby’s approach to elegant yet approachable cuisine.

 A collector of old trophies, dinnerware and antiques, Jerry started at the Gallery Grill as a casual worker in 1996 and had progressed to Manager by 1999.
 When he first walked into the Neo-gothic, 100-year old space, he knew that he had found his personal paradise.